 Pennings Orchard also raises dairy cows.
 It’s open for private events like weddings, school field trips, and much more.

-The Davies farmhouse that still stands on this farm was built in 1836.
-In the century and a half since then, it has gained celebrity status from hosting actors, politicians, musicians, and television personalities of all kinds.
+The Dr. Davies’ Farm that still stands on this farm was built in 1836.
+In the century and a half since then, it has gained celebrity status by hosting actors, politicians, musicians, and television personalities of all kinds.

 These days, the farm is a popular place for both public and private events as well as seasonal festivities and school trips.
 Apple picking takes center stage, with 4,000 trees and 20 different varieties.
 These include Macoun, Granny Smith, Crispin, Winesap, Empire, and many more.